unparalleled-js/docs-1/recipe-ops.md

 ---

 # RecipeOps by Workato
-The RecipeOps connector enables building of recipes to monitor and manage active recipes.
+The RecipeOps connector enables the building of recipes to monitor and manage active recipes.

 Stopped recipes and failed jobs can have automated responses and notifications to mitigate their impact on critical business processes.
 Account, recipe and job details can also be retrieved via the RecipeOps connector.